 Gently fold the beaten egg whites in the cake batter with slow circular movements to incorporate as much air as possible preventing the foam to collapse.
 Use just a fork or a hand whisk.

 Once the egg whites are well incorporated pour the pear cake batter into a greased and floured 20 cm baking round tin.

-Wash 1 unit pear and cut it into thin slices, then dip them into the bowl with lemon juice to avoid browning.
+Wash 1 pear and cut it into thin slices, then dip them into the bowl with lemon juice to avoid browning.

 Arrange the pear slices over the cake mixture and sprinkle with oat flakes if desired.

 Transfer the tin into the oven in the middle shelf and cook for 35 minutes.
 Then place a sheet of aluminum foil over it to prevent the pear slices from burning and cook for an additional 5 to 10 minutes.
 The cake is ready when a skewer inserted in the middle comes out clean.